Jeimer Candelario Player Props: Cubs vs. Mets

-On Tuesday, Jeimer Candelario (hitting .471 in his past 10 games) and the Chicago Cubs play the New York Mets, whose starting pitcher will be Carlos Carrasco.
-First pitch is at 7:10 PM ET.
+Jeimer Candelario -- with a slugging percentage of .743 in his past 10 games, including one home run -- will be in action for the Chicago Cubs versus the New York Mets, with David Peterson on the mound, on August 9 at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Mets.
+He had two hits (going 2-for-4 with a double) in his most recent appearance against the Mets.

 Jeimer Candelario Game Info & Props vs. the Mets